 Refer a Patient

-Iscope is currently accepting new patients.
+iScope is currently accepting new patients.
 A referral from your primary care physician or specialist is required for consultations covered by your provincial plan.
 If you require rehabilitation services a referral is not required.

-Kinesiology is the study of body mechanics and how people move.
-It functions by looking at the muscles, bones, and joints to see how they work and relate to one another.
-Kinesiologists evaluate, identify, and treat problems with movement and physical activity using their understanding of anatomy and physiology.
+Kinesiology is the study of human movement and body mechanics.
+It examines the muscles, bones, and joints to determine how they function and interact.
+Kinesiologists use their knowledge of anatomy and physiology to analyze, identify, and treat movement and physical activity issues.

-Kinesiology examines movement patterns and muscle function utilizing several methods and instruments.
-These instruments may include gait analysis, postural evaluations, muscle strength and endurance tests, and range of motion tests.
-Kinesiologists can discover any issues that might be causing pain or dysfunction by examining these elements and then creating a treatment plan to address those difficulties.
+Kinesiology investigates movement patterns and muscle function using a variety of methodologies and tools.
+Gait analyses, postural evaluations, muscle strength and endurance testing, and range of motion tests are examples of these instruments.
+By assessing these factors, kinesiologists can identify any abnormalities that may be causing pain or dysfunction and then develop a therapy plan to address those issues.

-Exercise therapy, manual therapy, and modalities like ultrasound or electrical stimulation are just a few techniques that kinesiologists may utilize to treat their patients.
-They are customized to each patient and their unique demands.
-The ultimate goal of these interventions is to enhance the patient’s mobility and general physical health.
+Kinesiologists may use treatments such as exercise therapy, manual therapy, and modalities like as ultrasound or electrical stimulation to treat their patients.
+They are unique to each patient and their needs.
+These therapies’ ultimate goal is to improve the patient’s mobility and overall physical health.

 By working with a kinesiologist to create a training plan that improves performance and lowers the chance of injury, athletes can take advantage of kinesiology.
 Kinesiologists can spot ineffective or weak points in an athlete’s movement patterns and create exercises to correct them.